ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

 ```

 !!! note "Test case verification"
-    Note, that the (limited set of) test `post` conditions are tested against the output of the `evm t8n` command for transition tests, respectively `evm b11r` command for blockchain tests, during test generation.
+    Note, that the (limited set of) test `post` conditions are tested against the output of the `evm t8n` command during test generation.

 To generate all the test fixtures in the `tests/shanghai/eip3651_warm_coinbase/test_warm_coinbase.py` module, for example, run: